LandSandBoat/lsb-wiki/Server-installation-setup-and-maintenance-[Windows-10].md

 ```
 3. Export > Close.

+If you are looking to backup your entire db, you can use a .bat to backup your database - download [BACKUP - TPZ.bat](https://drive.google.com/open?id=1uqnmsABGWTMCCuLEN4jZtrv3OO0cWebs)

 _Importing_:

 Repeat the whole process of the **3.
 2.** part (but select the .sql files you saved before instead).

+You can also choose to build via the [BUILD - TPZ.bat] (https://drive.google.com/drive/folders/1uqnmsABGWTMCCuLEN4jZtrv3OO0cWebs)